Branding for Builders

 - Something bigger.
 Many teams struggle with this part of the exercise.
 My coaching: Think Big.
 Apple delivers revolutionary innovation, Nike enables customers to fulfill their full human potential, and SpaceX is working to save the human race by colonizing Mars.
 The “something bigger” is meant to inspire your team to build a great product and company over fifty years.

 - The headline.
-It took Apple tens of millions of dollars to create their “Think Different” campaign.
-So don’t expect a few hours of work to be as impactful.
-In the case of Netflix, “Movie Enjoyment Made Easy” was not intended to be seen by customers, but the headline summarized the brand pyramid in a way that I can still remember.
+It took Apple forty million dollars to create its “Think Different” campaign, so don’t expect a few hours of work to be as impactful.
+In the case of Netflix, “Movie Enjoyment Made Easy” was not intended to be seen by customers, but the headline summarized the brand pyramid in a way I can still remember.

-The important thing is to take your best shot at defining the model, then explore the various ideas with consumers via focus groups, surveys, but most importantly, A/B tests.
+The important thing is to take your best shot at defining the model, then explore the various ideas with consumers via focus groups, surveys, and, most importantly, A/B tests.

 For years, Netflix's marketing and product teams experimented with various product features and how to present them best.
-As much as I have described the positioning and branding models as static, this was not the case.
+As much as I have described the positioning and branding models as static, this was different.
 The positioning model was updated continuously.
 However, the upper levels of the brand pyramid stayed more constant, providing consistent direction for the product team.

-Netflix steadily evolved the product — from DVDs by mail, to streaming, to original content — and tested the best ways to present the service to customers.
-In some cases, we evaluated new ideas through the exploration of mock-ups and concept summaries.
+Netflix steadily evolved the product—from DVDs by mail to streaming to original content—and tested the best ways to present the service to customers.
+In some cases, we evaluated new ideas by exploring mock-ups and concept summaries.
 In other instances, we experimented with how to present new features we had already developed.
-The product and marketing teams worked together to innovate on both the product and its presentation continually.
+The product and marketing teams worked together to innovate continually on both the product and its presentation.

 1.)
 Trials/Visitors.
 Historically, 2% of visitors to the non-member site started a free trial.